HDrizzle/stack_machine/README.md

 Here's the current list of the operation codes (opcodes):

 0. `MOVE` - Bus usage - The rest of the instruction will be interpreted as follows: bits 8 - 11 address the device which will set the state of the bus and bits 12 - 15 will address the device to read from it.
 Bits 4 - 7 are sent to the ALU as it's opcode incase the data is comming from it.
-1. `WRITE` - Similar to `MOVE` exept writes instruction bits 4 - 11 to the bus.
+1. `WRITE` - Writes instruction bits 4 - 11 to the bus.
 Bits 12 - 15 address the device to read from it.
-To push a byte to the stack, use `WRITE 0x42 STACK`.
 2. `GOTO` - Saves the 2 execution pointer GOTO latches (each of them are 1 byte) to the execution pointer
 3. `GOTO-IF` - Reads the LSB of the value in the goto decider latch and does a GOTO only if it is 1, otherwise does nothing
 4. `HALT` - Stops the clock, usefull for debugging
 5. `CALL` - Effectively the same as `GOTO` but also pushes the return address (current value of program counter) onto the call stack.
 Note: The return address can be copied as-is and does not need to be incremented because it will be incremented normally after each `RETURN` instruction when it is used.
 6. `RETURN` - The program counter will be set to the return address popped off the top of the call stack.
-7. `OFFSET-READ` - Reads value from below the ToS.
-Bits 4 - 11 are the offset to be subtracted from the ToS pointer.
-Bits 12 - 15 address device to read the bus.
-8. `OFFSET-WRITE` - Writes value below the ToS.
-Bits 4 - 7 & 12 - 15 are the stack offset.
-Bits 8 - 11 address device to write to the bus.

 # Bus